 - Witnesses may be sequestered during the hearing at the discretion of the board, in consultation with the advisor to the board.
 In no case will the respondent(s) or the complainant(s) be required to leave while information is being given.
 However, the board may go into executive session at any time, excluding all persons other than the board and its advisor(s) from its deliberations.

-- The board members hearing a case may seek additional guidance on the case at the discretion of the hearing facilitator, including, but not limited to, College legal counsel or a dean from the Dean of Students Office.
+- The board members hearing a case may seek additional guidance on the hearing at the discretion of the hearing facilitator, including, but not limited to, College legal counsel or a dean from the dean of students office.